Raguramrrr/Sql-Tableau-Portfolio-Project/README.md

 # Sql-Tableau-Portfolio-Project
-Global_superstores.csv file using 10 easy sql question and simple tableau dashboard
+Global_superstores.csv file using 10 easy sql question and simple dashboard with tableau public